Craig Raucher – Founder and Commissioner of the Staten Island Basketball League – www.sibl.us

 I am a 62-year-old man with a long and rich basketball history.
 I am the founder and Commissioner of the Staten Island Basketball League and have played organized and college basketball for 52 years.
 I’ve had many knee surgeries over the years due to basketball injuries.
 Eventually had to have both knees replaced as the pain was unbearable and the quality of my life was not good.

-As an aging athlete working out and playing ball defined my nature and were shields against growing old.
+As an aging athlete, basketball and working out defined my nature and was a shield against growing old.